 You know what they say: by failing to prepare, you are preparing to fail.

 It doesn’t matter if you’re concerned about losing power in your home during a summer storm or are worried that Doomsday is coming, it’s vital that you begin prepping.
-When SHTF, do you want to flounder like 60% of the population?
+When SHTF, do you want to flounder like a big chunk of the population?
 Yeah, didn’t think so.

 In this complete beginner’s guide to prepping, you’ll find everything you need to know to get started, so suit up and read on:

-In a nutshell, “prepping” is all about planning and training for an emergency that you could one day find yourself in.
+In a nutshell, prepping is all about planning and training for an emergency that you can one day find yourself in.
 It’s a broad term that covers a wide array of people, needs, and skills.
-It could be as simple as putting a shovel and de-icing agent in your car for winter, or as extensive as building an underground bunker in your backyard in case of a nuclear emergency.
+It can be as simple as putting a shovel and de-icing agent in your car for winter, or as extensive as building an underground bunker in your backyard in case of a nuclear emergency.

 Unfortunately, preppers face a lot of stigma in modern society.
-They’re often considered as “fear-mongers”, “doomsday obsessed”, or our personal favorite— “nutjobs who wear tinfoil hats.”
+They’re often considered “fear-mongers,” “doomsday obsessed,” or our personal favorite—“nutjobs who wear tinfoil hats.”

 But you know better than that.